 SURVEY: What matters to patients having major surgery?

-The P-COMMaS survey is not yet open.
-Please come back to this page to participate in the survey when it is running.
 You will also be offered the opportunity to expand on your views in greater depth via a telephone interview - if you agree, you'll receive an Amazon voucher as a 'thank you' for contributing your time and sharing your experiences.

 P-COMMaS is generously supported by: